Le Vieux-Québec en hiver: cafés, vin chaud et magie sous la neige

 April 2026 · 3 min · Carrera Café · The Coffee Journal

-There's something special about Old Quebec when the snow falls.
-The cobblestone streets disappear under a white blanket, the New France roofs take on a postcard-perfect look, and the crisp air smells of burning wood and hot coffee.
-For those who know where to go, winter in Quebec City is not a season to get through: it's a season to savor.
+There is something special about Old Quebec when the snow falls.
+The cobblestone alleys disappear under a white blanket, the New France roofs take on a postcard look, and the crisp air smells of burning wood and hot coffee.
+For those who know where to go, winter in Quebec is not a season to get through: it is a season to savor.

 Petit Champlain under the snow

 The Petit Champlain district is one of the most beautiful places in the world to experience winter.
-The colorful facades, festive lights, and snow-covered cobblestones create a unique atmosphere that photographers from all over the world seek to capture.
-In January and February, when tourists are scarcer, the neighborhood regains its authentic and intimate character.
+The colorful facades, string lights, and snowy cobblestones create a unique atmosphere that photographers from around the world seek to capture.
+In January and February, when tourists are fewer, the neighborhood regains its authentic and intimate character.

-It is here that you will find Carrera Café, nestled on this iconic street, where a cup of specialty coffee awaits you after your winter stroll.
-Our warm space is the perfect place to unwind after a walk in the cold, warm up with a perfectly pulled espresso, or simply watch the snowflakes dance through the window.
+This is where you will find Carrera Café, nestled on this iconic street, where a cup of specialty coffee awaits you after your winter walk.
+Our warm space is the perfect place to unwind after a stroll in the cold, warm up with a well-pulled espresso, or simply watch the dance of snowflakes through the window.

-Winter in Old Quebec also offers Christmas markets, New France in period costumes, and outdoor activities such as skating on the Plains of Abraham or tobogganing at the Carnaval.
-After each outing, Carrera Café is just a stone's throw away for a well-deserved coffee break.
+Winter in Old Quebec also offers Christmas markets, New France in period costumes, and outdoor activities like skating on the Plains of Abraham or sledding at the Carnival.
+After each outing, Carrera Café is just steps away for a well-deserved coffee break.

 Come warm up at Carrera Café